- What products are considered cosmetics?

 The Chinese government conducts mandatory animal tests on all cosmetic products imported into the country.
 The government may also conduct animal tests on items pulled from store shelves.
 Therefore, even if a cosmetics company does not test their products or ingredients on animals, if they sell their products in China they cannot be considered cruelty-free.

-While some countries continue to insist on animal testing, others are changing for the better.
 In 2013, a ban on animal testing for cosmetics and the marketing of cosmetics tested on animals went into effect in the European Union, paving the way for efforts to find alternatives for all of the common cosmetics tests that use animals.
 India, Israel, Norway and Switzerland have passed similar laws.
 Cosmetic companies in the United States and abroad that conduct animal tests will not be able to sell those products in any of these countries unless they change their practices.
-Guatemala, New Zealand, South Korea, Taiwan, Turkey and several states in Brazil have also passed laws to ban or limit cosmetic animal testing.
+California, as well as Guatemala, New Zealand, South Korea, Taiwan, Turkey and several states in Brazil have also passed laws to ban or limit cosmetic animal testing.

 One approach is through legislative and policy initiatives that prohibit the testing of cosmetics on animals.
 The Humane Cosmetics Act, if enacted, would end cosmetics testing on animals in the U.S. by prohibiting the use of animals to test cosmetics and banning the import of animal-tested cosmetics.